Twins vs. Red Sox Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- The Twins' Bailey Ober (4-3) will make his 11th start of the season.
+- Sonny Gray (4-1) will take the mound for the Twins, his 15th start of the season.

-- He has earned a quality start five times in 10 starts this season.

-- Ober has 10 starts in a row of five innings or more.
+- In 14 starts this season, Gray has lasted five or more innings 12 times, with an average of 5.4 innings per appearance.

-- In 10 appearances this season, he has finished two without allowing an earned run.
+- In 14 appearances this season, he has finished three without allowing an earned run.

 |Opponent